inexorgame-obsolete/entity-system-inactive/README.md

-# Inexor entity-system prototype
+# Inexor entity-component-system prototype
 [![Build Status](https://travis-ci.org/inexorgame/entity-system.svg?branch=master)](https://travis-ci.org/inexorgame/entity-system)

-Inexor used to be a fork of the open-source First-Person-Shooter Cube 2: Sauerbraten, a fast-paced shooting game featuring an in-game map editor.
-In contrast to Sauerbraten, Inexor adds a lot of functionality and strives to stay open to improvements and suggestions.
-The goal of this project is to be more flexible and create an environment where development is easy, fast and where creativity can prosper.
+Inexor is a new octree-based game+engine based on C++17 and Vulkan API.
+It's core design feature is an entity-component-system (ECS).

 ## How is Inexor organized?

-We are a non-hierarchical organization.
+We are a headless collective.
 This means we are simply a group of people with different ideas working together without a leader making all the decisions.
 Anyone of us is free to work on the particular things they want to.
 For this organization to work properly we rely on good communication.
-We are on Telegram and Mumble pretty much everyday.
-Every so often we organize official Mumble meetings to discuss our roadmap and strategies.
+Join our discord server!

 We are open for new people!

-## Where are we headed?

-Our goal is to make the game as moddable and developer-friendly as possible.
-Even though we might have refactored most of the code at some point, Inexor should always feel like Sauerbraten gameplay wise.

-A popular stance among the Sauerbraten community is "that's impossible", and this is what we want to prove wrong.
-Our answer to remarks like "things are best like they are" is: standing still means falling behind.

 ## The entity-system